 Getting to Aalsmeer

-Visiting Holland during spring is something that you will remember for ever – thousands of tulips all around the country, isn’t that impressive?
+Visiting Holland during spring is something you will remember for ever – thousands of tulips all around the country, isn’t that impressive?
 They say more than 3 billion tulip bulbs are grown in the country each year.

 Bloemenmarkt flower market